awsdocs/amazon-route53-docs/doc_source/access-control-managing-permissions.md

         }
 ```

-## AWS managed \(predefined\) policies for Route 53<a name="access-policy-examples-aws-managed"></a>

-AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
-These AWS managed policies grant necessary permissions for common use cases so that you can avoid having to investigate what permissions are needed\.
-For more information, see [AWS managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.
-For Route 53, IAM provides the following managed policies:
-+ **AmazonRoute53FullAccess** – Grants full access to Route 53 resources, including domain registration and health checking but excluding Route 53 Resolver
-+ **AmazonRoute53ReadOnlyAccess** – Grants read\-only access to Route 53 resources, including domain registration and health checking but excluding Route 53 Resolver
-+ **AmazonRoute53DomainsFullAccess** – Grants full access to Route 53 domain registration resources
-+ **AmazonRoute53DomainsReadOnlyAccess** – Grants read\-only access to Route 53 domain registration resources
-+ **AmazonRoute53ResolverFullAccess** – Grants full access to Resolver resources
-+ **AmazonRoute53ResolverReadOnlyAccess** – Grants read\-only access to Resolver resources

-**Note**
-You can review these permissions policies by signing in to the IAM console and searching for specific policies there\.
-You can also create your own custom IAM policies to allow permissions for Route 53 API operations\.
-You can attach these custom policies to the IAM users or groups that require those permissions\.

 ## Customer managed policy examples<a name="access-policy-examples-for-sdk-cli"></a>

 You can create your own custom IAM policies to allow permissions for Route 53 actions\.
 You can attach these custom policies to the IAM users or groups that require the specified permissions\.
 These policies work when you are using the Route 53 API, the AWS SDKs, or the AWS CLI\.
 The following examples show permissions for several common use cases\.
 For the policy that grants a user full access to Route 53, see [Permissions required to use the Amazon Route 53 console](#console-required-permissions)\.

 **Topics**
 + [Example 1: Allow read access to all hosted zones](#access-policy-example-allow-read-hosted-zones)